econtrerasd/Foenix-Sprite-Editor/README.md

 The color palette includes a pre-selection of color Gradients, this color palette is currently hardcoded in the Editor. *(Future versions of the program will allow you to edit individual colors and save the new modified palette)

 Left Clicking on any color on the palette will change the brush color to the selected color, a rectangle below the palette will show the currently selected color for easy identification of the selected color
 *Note that the top left color of the Grid is the transparent color, this is denoted by an X symbol over this color

+A new section at the bottom of the screen shows the color components (RGB) of the current selected color with handles on the corresponding bar relating to the value of each component.
+Moving the handles with the mouse modifies the current color Value

+Icons at the rightmost part of the Drawing tools Bar allow you to either load a palette from disk or save a palette to disk (The filename provided is truncated to 8 letters and is appendedn a '.PAL' extension)

 Palette Color Credits
 * The current color palette was taken from (https://lospec.com/palette-list/duel) with a few modifications to add true black, true white and other slight color adjustments